 And for determining the firm value, discounted FCFF amounts for all viewed years are summed.
 The calculation of discounted FCFF works in a way that for each year t, FCFF will be divided by (1+WACC)^t (see the following example).
 In case firm’s activities will not be terminated in the future and we consider the business infinite, then discounted cash flows are normally calculated for up to five first years, but for the remaining period terminal value (also called as residual value) is calculated based on the assumption of some average cash flow (with certain annual growth) for all forthcoming years.
 For long-established businesses with fixed market share the approach where annual cash flows are not different could be applied at once, whereas in case of companies which have rapid growth (e.g. startups) it is highly likely that cash flows are uneven for first activity years.

 In this video, Jason Greene discusses the Discounted Cash Flow Model as an approach to estimating the intrinsic value of a company's stock.
-He reviews the theoretical motivation behind the model and the model's required inputs, assumptions and forecasts.
+He reviews the theoretical motivation behind the model and the model's required inputs, assumptions, and forecasts.

 A simple example of FCFF calculation would be the following.
 Suppose we have a company where there are no changes in working capital, no investments, tax rate equals zero and the only important variable is operating cash flow $100,000 per year and discount rate (WACC) is 10%.
 In such simplified case the business value would be calculated with the formula:

-As can be seen from previous equation, in case the company witnesses same cash flows over its whole lifecycle, the worth of business can be calculated as the cash-flow divided by discount rate.
-Such calculation is sometimes referred to as capitalization of earnings and beside free cash flow to firm easily obtainable figures from profit statement have been applied.
+As can be seen from the previous equation, in case the company witnesses same cash flows over its whole lifecycle, the worth of business can be calculated as the cash-flow divided by discount rate.
+Such calculation is sometimes referred to as capitalization of earnings and besides free cash flow to firm easily obtainable figures from profit statement have been applied.

-For instance EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization), Net Income and SDE (Seller’s Discretionary Earnings) have been commonly used figures.
+For instance EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization), Net Income and SDE (Seller’s Discretionary Earnings) have been commonly used figures.
 As a number divided by some discount rate can also be expressed as the same number multiplied by a certain figure (e.g. division with 20% (i.e. 0.2) is the same as multiplication by 5), then in practice sophisticated valuations are often avoided and instead a simple method of multiplying EBITDA or SDE with 3-6 has been applied in valuation.
 Although not methodologically backed, such rule of thumb has been widely applied.